Things to do in Tallinn in winter

 Enjoy a medieval feast

-Stay warm while enjoying the great food and drinks offered in cozy cafes and restaurants all around Tallinn.
+Stay warm during the cold weather in Tallinn while enjoying the great food and drinks offered in cozy cafes and restaurants all around Tallinn.

 The Old Hansa, a medieval themed restaurant, was quite an experience.
 The menu’s are lavish an include things like elk and bear, all recipes using ingredients they would have used in the middle ages.